 Low latency – Because the edge containers are located close to the users, the latency in information transmission to the end user is minimized.

-Low bandwidth requirements – Centralized applications, unlike edge computing applications, have a high network charges since all traffic is concentrated in the cloud vendor’s data centre.
+Low bandwidth requirements – Centralized applications, unlike edge computing applications, have high network charges since all traffic is concentrated in the cloud vendor’s data centre.

 The edge containers differ from cloud containers in terms of location.
 The cloud containers run in remote areas while the edge containers are run at the network’s edge.
 Hence, organizations can use their existing Docker expertise for running edge computing applications.